Table of Contents

 Following her death, the Babe Zaharias Golf Course became abandoned and overgrown.
 By 1962, the clubhouse was a hang-out for teenagers and transients, which inevitably resulted in being burnt down.

-This 18-hole golf course is now part of the Florida Historic Golf Trail and is owned by the City of Tampa since 1974.
+This 18-hole golf course is now part of the Florida Historic Golf Trail and has been owned by the City of Tampa since 1974.
 Both local and out-of-town golfers may enjoy this historical place.

 Additional Information: